wheres-paully/POE/README.md

 ## Portfolio of Evidence

-### Here in is a Portfolio of Evidence to reflect the work capable by Paul Grobler
+### This Portfolio of Evidence demonstrates the skills and contributions of Paul Grobler